 What inspiration can we take from a man about whom so little is known for certain?

-Diogenes is certainly an arresting character.
-You can read my short essay on him here.
+The stories around Diogenes are certainly interesting.
+Click to read my short essay on him here.

-The truth about the name Diogenes Communications is, alas, a little more prosaic.
+The truth about where the name Diogenes Communications comes from is a little more prosaic.

 As a lifelong Sherlock Holmes fan, I regularly return to my well-thumbed copy of Arthur Conan Doyle’s complete works.
-At the time, I happened to be reading the short story The Greek Interpreter from Memoirs of Sherlock Holmes, in which we are first introduced to his brother Mycroft and the singular Diogenes Club.
+At about the time I was first starting up the business and casting round for a name, I was reading the short story The Greek Interpreter from Memoirs of Sherlock Holmes, in which we are first introduced to his brother Mycroft and the singular Diogenes Club.

-It seemed as good a name as any!
+It seemed to me as good a name as any.